jacobalberty/firebird-docker/README.md

 [`3.0`, `3.0.2` `latest` (*Dockerfile*)](https://github.com/jacobalberty/firebird-docker/blob/master/Dockerfile)

 ## What's New
+### Health Check support
+I have added a simple health check script that monitors the servers status.
 ### 3.0.2 released
 3.0.2 packages were released by the Firebird Project and the images have been updated.
 ### Alpine branch on github